skydoves/lazybones/README.md

     ...
 ```

-Here is the kotlin DSL way.
+You can initialize them with the Kotlin DSL way as the following:

 ```kotlin
 private val lifecycleAwareProperty = lifecycleAware(getDarkThemeDialog())
     .observe {